zeppe-lin/revdep/README.md

 OVERVIEW
 ========

-`revdep` checks installed packages for missing shared library dependencies.
+The `revdep` utility checks installed packages for missing shared library dependencies.

 It is a fork of CRUX' `revdep` (part of `prt-utils`) at commit `41dfcb6` (Thu Oct 15 2020), with the following changes: